joshre-ms/azure-gallery/README.md

 ]
 ```

+* `createUIDefinitionHandler`
+Optional.
+A JSON string specifying the value of the handler tag in the createuidefinition.cs file for CRP packages.

 #### Additional notes

 * The file name for a package manifest is not used in creating a gallery package.
 Feel free to name your package manifests in a a way that helps your organize them best.